allan2/dotenvy/test_util/README.md

 ### Customised Envfile

-Use the `EnvFileBuilder` to manipulate the content of an env file.
+Use the `EnvFileContents` to manipulate the content of an env file.
 Useful for byte-order-mark(BOM) testing, and other edge cases.

 ```rust